 - Find mentors who have successfully re-adapted

 - Make it a priority to ask about and re-learn U.S. culture.
 What is new and trendy?
 What has changed?

 - Examine your personal culture, now probably a mixture from different places.
 What habits and attitudes have you picked up?
 How are you different than when you left the U.S.?

 - Pull out all of your stress management, coping, and cultural learning strategies.
 Expect ups and downs, even when you think you have adjusted.
 Remember that the “re-entry” process can take a year or more.

 Children and teens have their own set of unique challenges when moving to the United States some for the first time.

-- exists in part to assist Foreign Service youth with re-entry to the United States (usually the greater Washington, DC area) through a series of social gatherings, workshops, and contests.
+- The Foreign Service Youth Foundation exists in part to assist Foreign Service youth with re-entry to the United States (usually the greater Washington, DC area) through a series of social gatherings, workshops, and contests.
 FSYF organizes a welcome-back picnic for Foreign Service families ever September and an Away Day for new returnees every fall.
 FSYF has social groups for every age as well as Listservs for parents.
 Their newsletter Here, There, and Everywhere, is sent by email monthly and is posted on their website.
 FSYF organizes annual essay, art, and community service contests as well as a scholarship program.
 It sponsors an annual teen re-entry workshop that delves into the Third Culture Kid experience and considers life in the United States from the perspective of a teenage global nomad.
 It also connects FS kids and teens with their DC-based peers, who are an important source of friendship and support during the challenging re-entry period.
-For more information about third culture kids and resources to help them adjust, please click .
+For more information about third culture kids and resources to help them adjust, please click here .